Bald-faced hornet

 Then dispose of the nest by wrapping it in a trash bag and tightly sealing it off.
 If you don’t feel comfortable, are allergic to hornets, or the nest is in a hard-to-reach spot, your local pest control company to give you a hand.

 My Pest Pros serves Maryland and will happily help rid you of your hornet problem.
 Not only can they remove active hornets' nests, but they can also treat to prevent more nests from being built.
+If you have a hornet problem, give My Pest Pros a call and they can walk you through how to prep for pest control.
+Their team of experts will provide you with all the necessary information to ensure a smooth and effective removal process.
+Trust My Pest Pros to take care of your hornet problem and provide you with the peace of mind you deserve.

 Conclusion